Lindersvold: Today

 In 1994, Lindersvold was acquired by Den selvejende institution Fælleseje.
-It is now operated as a primary school for children with special challenges.
+It is now operated as a primary school for children with special challenges and also serves as a training center for the Humana Volunteers program, where participants prepare for international development projects focused on sustainability, education, and community development in collaboration with Humana People to People.

 Cultural references

 Fru Merthe til Lindersvold is a so-called hjemstavnsspil about Merete Sophie von Schildern, née Urne.